In the small history of the club, Western United have never defeated Melbourne City.

 Noone credits the belief the team holds for its incredible run.

-“I know for a fact we can beat anyone on our day, and it’s shown,” he told The Inner Sanctum.
+“I know for a fact we can beat anyone on our day, and it’s shown,” he said.

 “The belief in the squad is that we can beat anyone on our day and that’s important to us.”